moneymeets/python-poetry-buildpack/README.md

 ## How to use

-The Python Poetry Buildpack prepares the build to be processed by a python buildpack such as `heroku/python`.
-To set up the use of several buildpacks from the heroku CLI use `buildpacks:add`:
+The Python Poetry Buildpack prepares the build to be processed by a Python buildpack such as `heroku/python` by generating `requirements.txt` and `runtime.txt` from `poetry.lock`.

+To set up the use of several buildpacks from the Heroku CLI use `buildpacks:add`:

 ```
 heroku buildpacks:clear